 Although not a specific objective of this project, an overall goal is to allow for the assessment of public health value of a spatial repellent paradigm by the World Health Organization (WHO) VCAG (Vector Control Advisory Group) and endorsement of an official recommendation from the World Health Organization (WHO) for the use of spatial repellents in disease control programs around the world.

 Formal recognition of a spatial repellent paradigm for disease prevention will:

-2) drive the expansion of new mosquito control approaches and
+- Drive the expansion of new mosquito control approaches,

-3) allow for the recommendation of existing spatial repellent tools to provide immediate health benefits
+- Allow for the recommendation of existing spatial repellent products to provide immediate health benefits and thereby,